schr0841/GitRepo/README.md

 # Python/R Data Analysis & Machine Learning

-This is a small collection of my programming coursework, data analysis projects and other technical writings, mainly from my M.S. in Analytics from Georgia Institute of Technology.
+This is a small collection of my programming coursework, data analysis projects and other technical writings, mainly from my completed M.S. in Analytics from Georgia Institute of Technology.

 [CSE 6242 Course Project](http://crisifivis.nuscri.org/)